 With the wide variety of payment options available, it can be difficult to ascertain which route is best suited to your situation.
 You can reduce your financial burden by thousands of dollars or manage your payments in a way that doesn’t warrant the severe stress and depression that can follow financial hardship.
 All agreements require that you file all taxes, past and present, and the promise to pay what you owe in the time you agree every month.
 Remember that different compromises entail different requirements that may have strings attached, such as whether creditors will be notified.

-Hiring a Tax Professional for Wage Garnishment Relief
+Hiring a Tax Professional to Stop Wage Garnishment

 Those who have never worked with a tax professional before may wonder if they should hire one now.
 After all, is it worth the investment?
 However, it is important you stay in tune with your financial situation.
 You can prevent severe penalties on behalf of the IRS by reaching out before a notice even arises.
 It is likely that you are already aware of your ability to pay off tax debt before the IRS contacts you.
 Contact us now to prevent accruing penalties and interest that can worsen your situation.

 However, if you already find yourself stuck with a notice by the IRS, there is no need to panic.
 You may not yet be equipped with the financial tools to move forward, but our tax professionals are more than qualified.
 Note that when you receive any notice from the IRS, it is in your best interest to respond immediately.
 The IRS makes a great effort to warn you well ahead of the lengths they will take to receive your tax payment in full as soon as possible.
 However, if you respond appropriately, they are likely to work with you.
 After all, they want as much of their owed money as they can get; in most cases, they do not want to resort to the final blow of a levy and garnishment on your wages and assets.
 However, make no mistake: they will take action if you refuse to respond with an application to negotiate.